 We prefer to interact with our subscribers on a personal level.
 We do not charge interest for late payments but ask that you are considerate of our cash flow needs by being timely.
 If difficulties arise for you, we are open to alternative timelines and simply ask for open communication.

-We accept cash, checks, or ACH bank transfer payments.
+We currently accept only cash or checks.
+We are looking to add electronic payment options, but have not found one that doesn’t charge significant fees which we would need to add to your costs.
 Checks (our preferred method) may be mailed to us at 31067 NW Pumpkin Ridge Dr North Plains OR 97133 or simply left in your empty basket for our driver to collect.
 Many people opt to have checks sent to us through the bill-pay function on their bank’s web site (very secure).
-You can also use the ACH payment option on the emailed monthly invoice to send your payment directly to our bank account.
-For those who choose to pay in full at the beginning of the year we offer a small discount (see the Prices page for details).
+For those who choose to pay in full at the beginning of the year we offer a small discount (see the “Prices” page for details).

 As farmers, we make a 12-month commitment to our subscribers to work hard and do all we can to meet or exceed our projected harvests and to insure that your vegetables arrive at your home as fresh and clean as possible.
 Likewise, we need a similar commitment from our subscribers in order to survive as a small business.
 Because many of our crops are started as much as a year prior to harvest and because 100% of our vegetable production is dedicated to our subscribers, we expect our subscribers to remain with us for the full 12 months.
 We do understand, though, that unexpected circumstances may force someone to cancel their subscription early.
 In these cases, the non-refundable deposit you pay at the beginning of the year is forfeit and you are responsible for the number of baskets you have received at the average weekly basket price.
 In order to adjust our delivery route and harvest, we need a minimum of 14 days notice of cancellation.
 This means that you will be responsible for at least two deliveries after the day we receive your cancellation notice.